 c) Developing countries make up nearly 35% of the world’s population.

-d) Developed countries include the most economically affluent countries with the highest levels of median income and education.
+d) Developed countries include the most economically affluent countries with the highest median levels of income and education.

 Answer: d

 Learning Objective: 1.1.1 Describe the nature of the “global demographic divide” between developing and developed countries, and explain why the United States is following a different demographic path from other developed countries.